tiborgats/scaleless_music/README.md

 See also: [just intonation](https://en.wikipedia.org/wiki/Just_intonation)

-##Development
+# Installation
+**music** is built using cargo, so just type `cargo build` at the root of the **music** repository.
+You can build the documentation (as soon as I will have one) with `cargo doc`.

+# Development
 :construction: It is in very early stage yet!

-It compiles with Rust nightly (PortAudio needed).
 Temporarily generates some sounds if you press some keys on the keyboard (Q..P, A..L).
+As soon as the basic structure of it will become stable, I will convert it to be a crate and some examples.

 Tasks:
 - [ ] I need time and money (for living)
-- [ ] :book: proper documentation
+- [ ] proper documentation :book:
-- [ ] effects
+- [ ] effects, building blocks of music structure
-- [ ] low delay input devices
+- [ ] handling some low-delay input devices (eg. midi keyboards)
 - [ ] file format, parser
 - [ ] GUI
-- [ ] 3D effects
+- [ ] 3D audio space, instrument location effects
 - [ ] other stuff